glaucuslinux/glaucus/README.md

 src=https://github.com/glaucuslinux/artwork/raw/master/glaucus-logo-black.png
 height=256 width=256></p>

-glaucus is an independent, open-source, general-purpose, rolling-release Linux distribution built from scratch around the suckless philosophy without sacrificing convenience.
+glaucus is an independent, open-source, general-purpose, bleeding-edge, rolling-release, source-based Linux® distribution based on musl libc and toybox built from scratch around the suckless philosophy without sacrificing convenience.

 ## Philosophy
-Optimized for performance and size, glaucus strives to be as fast and minimal as possible while remaining simple and most importantly convenient.
+Optimized for performance and size, glaucus strives to be as fast and minimal as possible while remaining clean, simple and most importantly convenient.

 ## History
 glaucus initially started out as a hobby project called snail, and has thus been